TurboWarp/extensions/docs/DNin/wake-lock.md

 Wake lock will also be released automatically when the user clicks the stop sign or green flag, to ensure it isn't accidentally left on forever.

+## Browser support

+Not all browsers support wake lock (notably, Firefox does not).
+In these browsers requesting wake lock will not do anything.

 ## Note

 The wake lock block takes a moment to finish running as it activates wake lock, so if you put it in a script with other blocks, it will yield briefly, so try keeping it separate from your other scripts.
 The `is wake lock active?` boolean reporter, however, does not have a delay.